Riswan11/Vidly_App/README.md

 An imaginary service application for renting out movies

 Technolgy used:
+- JavaScript
-- JavaScript, Express Node, Nodemon Joi
+- Node Express
+-Mongodb, Mongoose